lvsanh/delta1/server/README.md

 * Install the dependencies using `yarn install`
 * Compile the app (Typescript > Javascript) using `yarn compile` (during development you can use `yarn watch`)
 * `yarn start`

-You can run the tests with `yarn test`.
-Currently they only cover the game logic.